steadybit/action-kit/go/action_kit_sdk/README.md

 - JSON marshalling and unmarshalling of action inputs and outputs
 - The sdk will wrap around your `describe` call and will provide some meaningful defaults for your endpoint definitions.
 - An additional layer of rollback stability.
-The SDK will keep a copy of your action state in memory to be able to rollback to the previous state in case of connections issues.
+The SDK will keep a copy of your action state in memory to be able to roll back to the previous state in case of connections issues.
+- Automatic handling of `file` parameters.
+The SDK will automatically download the file, store it in a temporary directory and delete the file after the action has stopped.
+The `Config`-map in `action_kit_api.PrepareActionRequestBody` will contain the path to the downloaded file.

 ## Installation